• Skip to main content

 Ingredients for oreo balls lined up on a white counter top.

 Vanilla almond bark – Coarsely chop the almond bark before melting it.
 Alternatively, you may use a bag of melted white chocolate chips or chocolate melting wafers.
+Almond bark hardens much better than chocolate and creates more of a smooth finish, but both options are delicious.

-How To Make No Bake Oreo Balls
+How To Make 3-Ingredient Oreo Balls

 Step 1